-We need to reform our legacy language of coercion theory to compete in the contemporary information environment.
+We need to reform our legacy language of coercion theory to compete in the Age of Artificial Intelligence.
+Information forces and their specialized school houses across the interagency already exceed coercion theory’s limited vocabulary of effects.
 This Paper builds on insights from three leaders to expand our thinking on effective strategy.
-The problem is, our current concepts of coercive compellence and coercive deterrence via punishment or denial limit our understanding and undermine our competitiveness.
+We need to do so systematically as information capabilities and information related effects (IREs) emerge.
+The problem is, our current concepts of coercive compellence and coercive deterrence via punishment or denial limit our strategic understanding and undermine our competitiveness.
 We need a broader perspective to compete and wage information warfare now and in the future: combined effect strategy and influence.

 The three leaders whose ideas I abstract are David Spirk (former Chief Data Officer at the Pentagon), General Glen VanHerck (Commander of North American Aerospace Defense Command and US Northern Command), and Christian Brose (author of The Kill Chain: Defending America in the Future of High-Tech Warfare).